 One of the few things I usually refrain from doing before a trip is to research thoroughly about the destination or the places I’m going to be visiting, while it can be a bit foolish of me to not plan and make an extensive itinerary, this sort of leaves a room for a bunch of surprises to come my way.
 I did just that before boarding the flight to Seoul.
-I did make a few lists of must-dos but I definitely wanted to explore the culture, food, city and nightlife one day at a time.
+I did make a few list of few must-dos but I definitely wanted to explore the culture, food, city and nightlife one day at a time.

 And guess what?
 This was one heck of a trip and also Seoul has left me amazed!
 Read on to find out these things about Seoul, South Korea that will blow your mind.